FOXJ1: Structure

 FOXJ1 has a conserved 100 amino acid long DNA binding domain.

 Function

 This gene encodes a member of the forkhead family of transcription factors.
 Similar genes in zebrafish and mouse have been shown to regulate the transcription of genes that control the production of motile cilia.
 The mouse ortholog also functions in the determination of left-right asymmetry.

 Ciliogenesis

 Primary ciliogenesis is FOXJ1 dependent and this transcription factor is required for motile ciliated cell differentiation.
-The onset of FOXJ1 expression is indicative of cells fated to become motile cilliated cells.
+The onset of FOXJ1 expression is indicative of cells fated to become motile ciliated cells.
 Cells commit towards ciliogenesis prior to FOXJ1 activation.
 Activation promotes basal body trafficking, docking at the apical membrane and subsequent axoneme growth.
 The protein p73 a member of the p53 protein family directly regulates FOXJ1 and is a requirement for ciliated cell formation.
 The 10,000bp long transcription start site of FOXJ1 features three sequence specific binding sites for p73.